zevv/npeg/README.md

 ### Captures

+*Note: Captures are stil in development, the interface might change in the future.
+I am not sure if using `JsonNode` is the best choice and I am open to any ideas to improve the way captures are returned from the parser.*

 ```nim
 C(P)           # Stores an anynomous capture in the open JSON array
 Cn("name", P)  # Stores a named capture in the open JSON object